History of antisemitism: Expulsions from France and England

-The practice of expelling Jews, the confiscation of their property and further ransom for their return was utilized to enrich the French crown during the 13th and 14th centuries.
+The practice of expelling Jews, the confiscation of their property and further ransom for their return was used to enrich the French crown during the 13th and 14th centuries.
 The most notable such expulsions were from Paris by Philip Augustus in 1182, from the whole of France by Louis IX in 1254, by Philip IV in 1306, by Charles IV in 1322 and by Charles VI in 1394.

 Jewish expulsions inside England took place in Bury St. Edmunds in 1190, Newcastle in 1234, Wycombe in 1235, Southampton in 1236, Berkhamsted in 1242 and Newbury in 1244.
 Simon de Montfort banished the Jews of Leicester in 1231.
 During the Second Barons' War in the 1260s, Simon de Montfort's followers ravaged the Jewries of London, Canterbury, Northampton, Winchester, Cambridge, Worcester and Lincoln in an effort to destroy the records of their debts to moneylenders.
 To finance his war against Wales in 1276, Edward I of England taxed Jewish moneylenders.
 When the moneylenders could no longer pay the tax, they were accused of disloyalty.
 Already restricted to a limited number of occupations, Edward abolished their "privilege" to lend money, restricted their movements and activities and forced Jews to wear a yellow patch.
 The heads of Jewish households were then arrested with over 300 being taken to the Tower of London and executed.
 Others were killed in their homes.
 All Jews were banished from the country in 1290, where it was possible that hundreds were killed or drowned while trying to leave the country.
 All the money and property of these dispossessed Jews was confiscated.
 No Jews were known to be in England thereafter until 1655, when Oliver Cromwell reversed the policy.